 After the morning snack, we set off on a morning game drive, an excellent time of day for game viewing, in an open 4x4 safari vehicle.
 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.

-Upon our return from the morning drive, brunch will be served in one of the dining areas at Berg-en-Dal Rest Camp.
+Upon our return from the morning drive, brunch will be served in one of the dining areas at Pretoriuskop Rest Camp.
 Brunch is followed by leisure time at camp.
-You are free to take a swim, do some shopping, eat at the restaurant or take a nap in your chalet at Berg-en-Dal.
+You are free to take a swim, do some shopping, eat at the restaurant or take a nap in your chalet.

 Later in the afternoon (times depend on the season and gate closing times), we set off on an afternoon game drive in a safari vehicle adapted for game viewing in the bush.
 Late afternoon drives are a great time for spotting and photographing wildlife in the African bush.
 After the game drive, you have time to freshen up at your en-suite Kruger camp chalets before dinner, which will be served in the dining facility.

-Alternatively, you can set off on a free Panorama Route tour instead of game viewing.
+Alternatively, you can set off on the optional Panorama Route tour instead of game viewing.

-After our morning game drive, we have breakfast at camp, before departing from Berg-en-Dal in an air-conditioned minibus (at about 9h00).
+After our morning game drive, we have breakfast at camp and depart from Pretoriuskop in an air-conditioned minibus (at about 9h00).
 We enjoy one last en route game drive as we leave Kruger Park, keeping an eye out for any wildlife we may have missed on the previous drives en route.

 From Kruger National Park we drive back to Nelspruit Airport where we board the larger bus again for our return trip to the lodge at OR Tambo.
 Arriving at the lodge at 17h00 you are transferred to your post-tour accommodation in Johannesburg.
 The minibus drops you off at around 17h00 to 18h30, bringing our Budget Kruger Park Safari to a close.